Diya06-fo/DiabetesDetection/README.md

 # Diabetes Detection - Jupyter Notebook Project

 A machine learning project to detect diabetes using health-related data from the PIMA Indians Diabetes Dataset.
-Multiple models including XGBoost and Neural Networks are used and compared.
+Multiple models, including XGBoost and Neural Networks, are used and compared.

 ---